codeforsanjose/BadgeHub/README.md

 11. Click the **Administration** drop-down and select **Set As Server Default**.
 12. Finally, close the browser and reboot the device.

-After the Raspberry Pi startsup, Chromium should automatically open and display the login system.
+After the Raspberry Pi is up and running, Chromium should automatically open and display the login system.